jaykv/RESTo/README.md

 # RESTo (in development)
-RESTo makes it easy to build REST APIs quickly without worrying about the boring stuff.
+RESTo makes it easy to build APIs quickly without focusing on the redundant and boring stuff.
 It provides structured abstractions to build flexible and dynamic routes based on your defined models and relations.
-Synergizes nicely with popular web frameworks and ORM/ODMs to support a plug-and-play approach to developing APIs.
+It aims to synergize nicely with popular web frameworks and ORM/ODMs to support a plug-and-play approach to developing APIs.

 ## Features
 * Structured route builder
 * Dynamic CRUD routes generation and configuration
 * Built-in request & response validation
+* OpenAPI spec generation- Swagger and Redoc support
 * SQL/NoSQL ORM/ODM support to perform DB operations
 * Customizable plugs
+* Modular architecture to support microservices
+* OpenAPI security and authentication schemes

 ### Todo:
 * Base CRUD routes generation based on controller configuration